 2018-19 School Director Report Card Results: Key results and next steps were summarized (e.g. Even within the context of a difficult and stressful year, Effective/Highly Effective ratings at 87%.
 Area with the greatest percentage of “Developing” designations, has been tasked to a staff focus group to create and monitor measurable goals for the remainder of the year and hold the School Director accountable.)

-Board Chair Report on Academic Improvement Strategies: The Board Chair reported on elements of Academic Improvement which were not addressed during previous agenda items (e.g.).
+Board Chair Report on Academic Improvement Strategies: The Board Chair reported on elements of Academic Improvement which were not addressed during previous agenda items (e.g. contents of ongoing reports to the Charter School Office, securing a data specialist to support the Academic Improvement Plan).

 Old Business: There was no old business.